Rudolf II, Holy Roman Emperor: Personal life

+During his periods of self-imposed isolation, Rudolf reportedly had affairs with his Obersthofmeister, Wolfgang Siegmund Rumpf vom Wullroß (1536–1606), and a series of valets.
+One of them, Philipp Lang von Langenfels (1560–1609), influenced him for years and was hated by those seeking favours with the emperor.

-Rudolf succeeded his father Maximilian II on 12 October 1576.
+Rudolf succeeded his father, Maximilian II, on 12 October 1576.
 In 1583, he moved the court to Prague.

-In 1607, Rudolf sent Julius to live at Český Krumlov in Bohemia (in what is now the Czech Republic), a castle which Rudolf purchased from Peter Vok/Wok von Rosenberg, the last of the House of Rosenberg, after he fell into financial ruin.
-Julius lived at Český Krumlov when in 1608 he reportedly abused and murdered the daughter of a local barber, who had been living in the castle, and then disfigured her body.
+In 1607, Rudolf sent Julius to live in Český Krumlov Castle, in Bohemia, in what is now the Czech Republic, a castle that Rudolf had acquired from Peter Vok of Rosenberg, the last member of the House of Rosenberg, who had fallen into financial ruin.
+Julius lived at Český Krumlov in 1608, when he reportedly abused and murdered the daughter of a local barber, who had been living in the castle, and then disfigured her body.
 Rudolf condemned his son's act and suggested that he should be imprisoned for the rest of his life.

-However, Julius died in 1609 after showing signs of schizophrenia, refusing to bathe, and living in squalor; his death was apparently caused by an ulcer that ruptured.
+However, Julius died in 1609 after he had shown signs of schizophrenia, refused to bathe and lived in squalor.
+His death was apparently caused by an ulcer that ruptured.

 Many artworks commissioned by Rudolf are unusually erotic.
 The emperor was the subject of a whispering campaign by his enemies in his family and the Catholic Church in the years before he was deposed.
-Sexual allegations may well have formed a part of the campaign against him.
+Sexual allegations might well have formed a part of the campaign against him.